zen0s-aospforge/local_manifests/README.md

 - `apply_binder_patch.sh`: Applies the Binder threadpool patch via git cherry-pick
 - `neko.sh`: Automates the full setup and build process for AxionAOSP
 - `in.sh`: Automates the full setup and build process for ProjectInfinity-X
+- `euclid.sh`: Automates the full setup and build process for Euclid
 - `up.sh`: Uploads ProjectInfinity-X builds to SourceForge
 - `gh.sh`: Installs GitHub CLI and handles authentication